Appearance & Reality > The Lord Jesus Christ > Strong and weak

 And You forgave the guilt of my sin.

-Doubt or lack of faith hinders God’s working in our lives.
-Doubt may be related to fear and anxiety.
-If we are filled with fear and anxiety, our strength will be sapped because we are not able to properly trust God, rest in Him and do our part well.
-The evil one seeks to promote doubt, fear and anxiety in us to render us weakened in our state and more vulnerable to further attacks.
+The evil one seeks to promote doubt, fear and anxiety in us in order to weaken and render us vulnerable to further attacks.
 We must learn how to take our stand in rejecting and overcoming these darts and missiles of the evil one.

-Ignorance
+4. Ignorance

-Foolishness, complacency and carelessness
+5. Foolishness, complacency and carelessness

 Foolishness, complacency and carelessness are the opposites of wisdom, diligence and vigilance.
 The latter are features of spiritual health and they are important for true strength.
+The former render us weak and vulnerable.

-Negative traits of character
+6. Negative character traits

 Do not give the devil an opportunity